carmentubbesing/drought_tree_carbon/README.md

 1. Put the folder "MH\_subsection" (in "Data") into the active\_unit folder
 2. Run `GET_RESULTS_YEARLY`
-3. Check that the output matches the below table
+3. Check that the last column of the output matches the results table
 4. If it does not, contact Carmen at <ctubbesing@berkeley.edu>

 Biomass of dead trees (metric tons): 28431.50